Mandatory course for students enrolled in the bachelor’s programme Security Studies.

-Research methods 1 will provide students with a basic understanding of how they can conduct an academic study on a security and safety related matter.
+Research methods 1 will provide you with a basic understanding of how you can conduct an academic study on a security and safety related matter.

-Building on the skills students acquired during the three Skills lab courses, students will be guided through the steps of the research process.
+Building on the skills you have acquired during the three Skills lab courses, you will be guided through the steps of the research process.
 The focus will be on topic selection, formulating a research question and choosing suitable methods.
-Students will also learn which (combination of) methods are generally used to answer research questions on security and safety related topics.
+You will learn the basics of qualitative, quantitative and design science research and methodology.
+You will study which (combination of) methods are generally used to answer research questions on security and safety related topics.

-Students will learn how to articulate their topic selection, their research question and chosen research method(s) and how to compose their research plan in a report.
+You will also learn how to articulate your topic selection, your research question and chosen research method(s) and how to compose your research plan in a research proposal.

 Mode of instruction

 14 lectures and self-study.

 Participation in lectures, discussions and exercises is required in order to obtain a grade.
 One lecture may be missed.
 Being absent more than once may likely lead to expulsion from the course.

 In this course only assessments with the weight of 30% and lower are compensable.
 This means that one does not have to pass an assessment if it weighs less than 30% in order to pass the course, if the average of all assessments combined is at least a 5.50.
 In addition, assignments with less than 30% are not re-sitable, meaning that if one failed an assessment of less than 30%, one is not allowed to resit it.